Glamorgan Vale, Queensland: History

 A Wesleyan Methodist church opened on Tarampa Road on Sunday 20 August 1871.
 It was described as a "well built slab building, on a good site, and will seat about a hundred persons".
 It was erected by local people.

 Glamorgan Vale Post Office opened on 1 January 1872 and closed in 1972.
 Thomas Pratt from Somerset, England was the first postmaster.

 Pratt also had the licence for the Glamorgan hotel from 1880 to 1895 and again from 1898 to 1899.
 He and his family settled in Ipswich, naming their home Glamorganvale.
 The Hotel was redeveloped and now operates as the Bottletree Hotel.

 Glamorgan Vale State School opened on 12 July 1875.
-Glamorgan Vale State School celebrated its 140th anniversary in 2015.
+A new school building was built in 1933.
+Glamorgan Vale State School celebrated its 140th anniversary in 2015 with approximately 2500 people attending the event.
 The school originally had a principal's house next door which was demolished and turned into a sports field.

-Exploratory mining was conducted in the area in the early 2000s for natural gas which was unsuccessful.